-- Am I prepared to be a leader at FBCDC in the area of financial stewardship?
+- Am I prepared to be a leader at FBC in the area of financial stewardship?

-- Is God calling me to invest myself in deacon service for the next 3 years—and possibly to set aside some other activities in my life in order to do so?
+- Is God calling me to invest myself in deacon service for as many as the next three years—and possibly to set aside some other activities in my life in order to do so?